Wildfires, Closures & Restrictions

 Major Fires in Washington State in 2025

-Pomas Fire: This fire, which was started by a lightning strike on June 13, 2025, is burning in the Glacier Peak Wilderness.
-Trails in the fire area have been closed and the closure area was extended on 6/25 to include campgrounds and trails southeast of the wilderness.
-As of June 26th, it is 1,509 acres.
+Pomas Fire: This fire, which was started by a lightning strike on June 13th, 2025, is burning in the Glacier Peak Wilderness.
+Trails in the fire area have been closed and the closure area was extended on June 25th to include campgrounds and trails southeast of the wilderness and then adjusted again on July 18th.
+As of August 7th, it is 3,468 acres and 555 personnel are assigned to the fire.

 Fire restrictions: